xxao/linque/README.md

 ```

 ### .argsort(reverse)
 Returns items indices that would sort current sequence by using default comparer.
+This call fully evaluates current
-This call fully evaluates current sequence.
+sequence.
+This functionality is also available as a *linque.argsort(sequence, reverse)* utility function.

 ```python
 data = (3, 1, 2)